 What does Elfie mean?

-Elfie \e-lfie, el-fie\ as a girls' name is of Old German, Old English, Latin, Irish and Gaelic origin, and Elfie means "elf or magical counsel; elf, magical being strength; white".
-Elfie is a variation of Alfreda (Old German, Old English): feminine of Alfred.
+Elfie /el-fie/ [2 sylls.] as a girls' name is of Old German, Old English, Latin, Irish and Gaelic origin, and Elfie means "elf or magical counsel; elf, magical being strength; white".
+Elfie is an alternate spelling of Alfreda (Old German, Old English): feminine of Alfred.
 Elfie is also a variation of Elfrida (Latin, Old English).
 Elfie is also used as a variation of Elva (Irish, Gaelic).

 Elfie is an uncommonly occurring first name for females.
 Elfie is also an uncommon surname for both adults and children.
 (2000 U.S. Census)